We’ll start off by being totally honest: secret, secret beaches in Malaga? Well, there actually aren’t any.

 Don’t: forget to take plenty of refreshments – there are hardly any beach bars or restaurants on this stretch of coastline.
 Carry extra water when it’s hot.

 Take the N340 east of Nerja to Maro.
 When you reach the 299km milestone, ride 200m and then turn right for the tracks down to the beaches.

-To Nerja by bike: Serious cyclists on the right wheels (ask us about mountain bike and trekking bike hire in Malaga might want to ride to these Maro beaches.
+To Nerja by bike: Serious cyclists on the right wheels (trekking bike hire in Malaga )might want to ride to these Maro beaches.
 It’s a good 55km so allow at least 3 hours and be prepared for some hilly terrain to the east of Nerja.